bliskner/csv-to-sstable/README.md

 # CSV to Cassandra SSTable

-Converts a CSV file into SSTables that can be bulkloaded into a Cassandra cluster
+Converts a CSV file into SSTables that can be bulkloaded into a Cassandra cluster using the sstableloader

+## changelog

+- [2017-01-23]
+  - added support for reading files from stdin
+  - added rudimental tests

 ## Installation